Greece › Greek Cruises

 Never having been to Greece I would be looking for some general guidance.

 Traveling from USA.
-We have flexible dates in 2025.
-My thoughts are about 14 days including air travel.
+We have flexible dates this summer.
+My thoughts are about 14 days, including air travel.
 3 days in Athens, 3 Days in Santorini, 3 days in Mykonos, 3 days in Crete.

 I love those three islands, and Athens is filled with can-not-miss historical attractions.
 The order should be Athens to Mykonos to Santorini to Crete and back to Athens.
 Leaving a few days in Athens at the end of your trip will give you some buffer for your return flight home (should you be delayed by any ferries).
 Also take a look at direct flights from western Europe to Mykonos.
 This will save you from visiting Athens twice.
 Or conversely, direct flights from Crete to western Europe at the end of your trip.